Photo Gallery: Stylish Family Home Makeover

 Iron sconces and a Moroccan mirror add edge to the clean-lined basement bathroom.
 A reflective drawer unit and chrome fixtures give the illusion of a bright, sparkling room.

-Tanya uses every spare nook for extra storage.
+In Tanya Linton’s home, every spare nook is used for extra storage.
 With two small boys running around, baskets are ideal for hiding toys and knickknacks.
 In a small corner, a stack of books and magazines doubles as a side table to a painted chair.